 In more recent times, popular culture has continued to see the worker as the true Australian.
 Particularly emblematic of this is the popular music that emerged in the early 1980s.
-This was an era when Australian national identity, confused and somewhat downtrodden in the wake of the nation’s involvement in the controversial Vietnam war, the dismissal of prime minister Whitlam’s government by the governor-general of Australia in 1975, and the economic pessimism and introspection that marked the prime ministership of Malcolm Fraser, started to revive and re-imagine itself as it surged with renewed vigour towards the bicentenary of white colonization in 1988 (Ray, 1981, p.60).
+This was an era when Australian national identity, confused and somewhat downtrodden in the wake of the nation’s involvement in the controversial Vietnam war, the dismissal of prime minister Whitlam’s government by the governor-general of Australia in 1975, and the economic pessimism and introspection that marked the prime ministership of Malcolm Fraser, started to revive and reimagine itself as it surged with renewed vigour towards the bicentenary of white colonization in 1988 (Ray, 1981, p.60).
 This was also the era of Bob Hawke, the prime minister who had been head of the Australian union movement for many years, and who held a record for beer-drinking prowess; the era of Alan Bond, an English-born entrepreneur who helped Australians beat the Yanks in the America’s Cup yacht race.

-At the same time, resource-exploitative Australian companies. such as BHP and Elders IXL, began to swagger onto the world stage - despite Midnight Oil’s critique of Australia’s resource-based economy in Beds are Burning (1987) and Blue Sky Mine (1990).
+At the same time, resource-exploitative Australian companies. such as BHP and Elders IXL, began to swagger onto the world stage – despite Midnight Oil’s critique of Australia’s resource-based economy in Beds are Burning (1987) and Blue Sky Mine (1990).
 Indeed, this was an era in which Australia, and being Australian, were celebrated with songs such as Ice House’s Great Southern Land (1982) and Men at Work’s Down Under (1981) being understood as manifesting Australian pride, even if the latter song acknowledges the plunder associated with national resource dependency.
 The Australian legend was resurrected in popular culture in the 1980s, possibly as an early reaction to globalization, which brought with it a need to position Australia as a unique offering for international consumption (Brett, 2003, p.203).
-As a result, ‘rural work-clothes like Drizabones, Akubras and riding boots’ were appropriated by urbanites as fashion items (Brett, 2003, p.203), films and mini-series embodying the Australian legend, such as Gallipoli (1981), The Man From Snowy River (1982) and All the Rivers Run (1983), enjoyed considerable domestic popularity, while the legend was exported for foreign consumption in the form of Crocodile Dundee (1986) and its first sequel (1988).
+As a result, ‘rural work-clothes like Drizabones, Akubras and riding boots’ were appropriated by urbanites as fashion items (Brett, 2003, p.203), films and mini-series embodying the Australian legend, such as Gallipoli (1981), The Man from Snowy River (1982) and All the Rivers Run (1983), enjoyed considerable domestic popularity, while the legend was exported for foreign consumption in the form of Crocodile Dundee (1986) and its first sequel (1988).